Summer Session 2 2021

 As part of your undergraduate Psychological and Brain Sciences course experience, we encourage you to obtain some research-related experience.
 Check your class syllabus to determine what research options are available to you.
 If you do not wish to participate in research studies, there may be other ways in which you can gain research-related experience such as attending departmental talks by visiting scholars.
 Please speak to your professor to learn more.

-Usually, available to all Psychological and Brain Sciences undergraduate classes that offer Human Subject Study extra credit, is the ability to participate in the "Long Prescreen Spring 2021" online study for credit.
+Available during the Fall and Spring semesters, to all Psychological and Brain Sciences undergraduate classes that offer Human Subject Study extra credit, is the ability to participate in the "Long Prescreen" online study for credit.
 (Please note, this is not the same as the mandatory, short, demographics questionnaire you will take upon SONA signup.)
-You can access this study by logging into SONA and signing up for the "Long Prescreen Spring 2021 ".
+You can access this study by logging into SONA and signing up for the "Long Prescreen".
 Like all experiments involving human subjects, participants are free to withdraw and you may freely decline to respond to any particular questions.
-There is no long prescreen available for Winter Session due to the short length of the session.
+There is no long prescreen available for Winter or Summer Sessions due to the short length of the sessions.

-(There is no prescreen for Winter Session.)
-The Long Prescreen is completed by signing up in the SONA System for the "Long Prescreen Spring 2021" study.
+(There is no long prescreen for Winter or Summer Sessions.)
+The Long Prescreen is completed by signing up in the SONA System for the "Long Prescreen" study.
 See these instructions for information on logging into SONA.

 How can you sign up for the studies?